 Day 5 – Kalymnos Island

 This beautiful Greek Island is one of the most often visited islands in the Dodecanese.
 Kalymnos Island offers something for everyone here.
 Upon arrival on your 5th day of yacht holidays in the Greek Aegean, you will have time to yourselves for swimming and explore the island from Pothia harbor – the capital.
 Pleasant beaches such as Massouri, Mirties, and Vlyhadia are located around the island to enjoy; swimming, snorkeling – and you might even see some shipwrecks if diving.
 Places to visit can include some local shopping, dining at any one of the local restaurants or tavernas.
 Kalymnos is renown for its rock climbing festival held annually in September.

 Day 6 – Kos Island

 Well, it’s the day before the last day of your spectacular yacht vacation in the North Dodecanese.
 On this day your boat will be returning to Kos and stay overnight in the harbor.
 This may give you a chance to see the places that you missed on the day of your embarkation and maybe top up on your Greek Island shopping.

 Day 7 – Disembark in Bodrum

 This is the day of your last blue cruise breakfast on board your private yacht.
-You and your guests will be disembarking shortly afterward with hopes that you have had one of the best vacations in this part of the globe.
+You and your guests will be disembarking shortly afterward with memories of one of the best vacations in this part of the Aegean Sea.